-Why all the fuss about the Galapagos and the pressing need to create a Galapagos itinerary?
-Well, besides the fact that this unique and incredibly diverse ecosystem is a designated Unesco World Heritage Site, there is an exciting array of animal species here that can be found no where else on Earth.
+Why all the fuss about the Galapagos and the pressing need to find the cheapest way to travel to the Galapagos?
+Well, besides the fact that this unique and incredibly diverse ecosystem is a designated Unesco World Heritage Site there is an exciting array of animal species here that can be found nowhere else on Earth.
 I mean, we’re talking Iguanas that actually spit salt at you!
 Crazy right?
 Yeah, i didn’t believe it until it happened to me.
 That’s when I knew that the animals here were no joke.
 But even if you’re not into exploring wildlife, then the diverse landscape, quiet beaches, and crystal clear waters of this beautiful archipelago will entice you (If it doesn’t, I don’t think you’re human.
 You must be a bot on my site.
 Lol.
 Plus they have some wicked Galapagos adventure tours available).

 However, the Galapagos National Park holds a special place in my heart since I always wanted to visit this island chain.
 See, I was one of those weird kids who traded in her cartoons for National Geographic documentaries.
 So that’s why I always wanted to visit this amazing place, that and move to Madagascar to study lemurs.
 And while the second dream has changed slightly, I still have a thirst for travel and a intrinsic need to explore the world around me.